Here are two alternative procedures, both of which

 1. Perfuse animal with heparinized normal saline after anesthetizing with pentabarbitol.

-2. When blood has been washed out, perfuse in 4% paraformaldehyde fixative freshly made up in PBS (best), 4% paraformaldehyde in PBS not so fresh (O.K.) or 1+9 solution of Fisher Formalin in PBS (also O.K. for most purposes).
+2. When blood has been washed out, perfuse in 4% paraformaldehyde fixative freshly made up in PBS (best), 4% paraformaldehyde in PBS not so fresh (O.K.) or 1+9 solution of Fisher formaldehyde in PBS (also O.K. for most purposes).
+We make formaldehyde fixative from 10mLs Fisher 37% formaldehyde plus 90mLs PBS.
+Fisher formaldehyde is an aqueous solution containing 37% formaldehyde by weight plus about 10% methanol as preservative.
+Sigma and other companies sell similar material.
+This formaldehyde/methanol solution is sometimes referred to as "Formalin", a trademark which not all companies are allowed to use.
 Dissect out tissues of interest and put into fixative solution.

 3. The time the tissue spends in fixative has an impact on which antibodies will work; many antibodies bind epitopes that are destroyed by fixatives, so we recommend starting with a very mild fixation.
 Accordingly, we let tissues sit only 1-2 hours in fixative at 4°C and then wash 3 times in PBS with mild shaking.
 After this procede to C below.